Egg tossing

 Egg tossing or egg throwing is a game associated with Easter.
 Various types of such games exist, common ones involve throwing an egg so that it lands on the ground without breaking.
 Such a contest may be known as an egg toss.

-The egg was a symbol of the rebirth of the earth in Pagan celebrations of spring and was adopted by early Christians as a symbol of the rebirth of man at Easter.

 History

+In Christianity, for the celebration of Eastertide, Easter eggs symbolize the empty tomb of Jesus, from which he was resurrected.
+Additionally, eggs carry a Trinitarian significance, with shell, yolk, and albumen being three parts of one egg.
+During Lent, the season of repentance that precedes Easter, eggs along with meat, lacticinia, and wine are foods that are traditionally abstained from, a practice that continues in Eastern Christianity and among certain Western Christian congregations that do the Daniel Fast.

 In medieval Britain there was an egg throwing festival held in the churches at Easter.
 The priest would give out one hard-boiled egg which was tossed around the nave of the church and the choirboy who was holding the egg when the clock struck twelve would get to keep it.

 In one version of the game the idea is to toss an egg so it falls on the ground without breaking.
 This is possible on, for example, grassy meadows.
 In Germany, children invented a way to spin the egg during the toss so that it lands on its tip still spinning.

 Dutch children play a game called "egg sales" in which one child sells an egg to another.
 The new owner then throws the egg in the grass and if it does not break it must be returned to the seller.